dvdcastro/moodle-mod_livepoll/README.md

 ## Usage

+Just use it like a normal activity.
+You can create a poll in a course and configure the voting options and what to render.

+It is suggested you use this when performing live classes so students and instructors can interact with the charts and controls live.

-Just use it like a normal activity, this will not store any of the responses into Moodle.
+This will not store any of the responses into Moodle.

 ![livepolldemo](https://user-images.githubusercontent.com/1523388/53187047-3dee2e00-35d0-11e9-98bd-5005f4b7bd1c.gif)

 ## License